enonic/old-xp-doc/doc/getting-started/my-first-app.rst

 ----------------
 Now that we have set up a project, we should test that it builds and deploys successfully.

+.. note:: The $XP_HOME environment variable must be set to the path of the home folder of the XP installation.
+  For example, ``$ export XP_HOME=/User/<name>/enonic-xp-6.0.0/home``

 Simply execute the following command, while placed in your root directory::

   ./gradlew deploy

 If you don't already have gradle installed, the gradle wrapper will download this first.
-Next it build build, and then attempt to deploy the app.
+Next it will build and then attempt to deploy the app.

-The deployment process simply consists of moving the result of the build (the application file) into the $XP_HOME/deploy directory.
+The deployment process simply consists of moving the result of the build, (the application file) into the $XP_HOME/deploy directory.
-From there Enonic XP will detect, install and start the application automatically.
+From there, Enonic XP will detect, install and start the application automatically.

 Hello World Site